AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 6. Discussion

-The first major initiative on the Climate Projections Roadmap for Australia is the production of next generation national-scale climate projections.
+The first major initiative on the Climate Projections Roadmap for Australia is the production of next-generation national-scale climate projections.
 A primary data source for those projections is the CMIP6 ensemble, but that dataset does not provide regional-scale or unbiased information.
 For many applications (e.g. regional impact modelling), that means some form of downscaling and bias correction is required.
-A number of modelling groups have used RCMs to dynamically downscale CMIP6 data over Australia, but the resulting CORDEX dataset still has substantial biases (partly inherited from the driving GCMs).
+A number of modelling groups have used RCMs to dynamically downscale CMIP6 data over Australia, but the resulting CORDEX-CMIP6 dataset still has substantial biases (partly inherited from the driving GCMs).
 In order to help select the most appropriate methods for bias correction, the NPCP established a bias correction intercomparison project.
-This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS right now for producing a general-purpose bias corrected version of the CORDEX Australasia dataset.
+This paper presents the results of the first phase of that intercomparison, which focused on assessing the methods available to the ACS at the time of writing for producing a general-purpose bias corrected version of the CORDEX-CMIP6 Australasia dataset.

 The intercomparison involved validating the various bias correction methods against the same observational data that was used to calibrate the methods (the "calibration" task) and then against different observational data by calibrating on the first half of the observational record and then validating on the second half (the "cross-validation" task).
-These two validation approaches each have their have own limitations, so results that were consistent across both were considered more robust.
+These two validation tasks each have their have own limitations, so results that were consistent across both were considered more robust.
 Indeed, aside from an obvious difference in the magnitude of the residual bias after bias correction (cross-validation is associated with higher biases)